If I work, will I be making minimum wage?

 States may also set minimum wages that employers must pay, but not less than the federal minimum.
 Some states have minimum wages higher than the federal minimum.
 What you′re paid depends on the job and your employer, whether you work in a private business or a government office.
 Some jobs—including professional positions like doctors, architects, and professors—are exempt from the minimum wage.

 If you′re a restaurant server, you may have been surprised at your first paycheck.
 If you did the math in your head before getting paid, your figure was probably higher than the check.
 This is because your tips may be considered as wages.
 If you make more than $30 in tips each month, your boss may pay you less than the minimum wage.
+For tipped employees, it has been $2.13 since 1991.
+A congressional bill is expected to be considered in 2014 raising the minimum wage for tipped workers to $7.07 per hour.

 Can a worker be paid for overtime hours?
 Yes.
 For every hour an employee works over forty hours each week, the law requires that you be paid “time-and-a-half,” which is one and a half times the employee′s regular hourly rate.
 This may not apply to you or your friends, because most teens work less than forty hours each week.
 The law in most states, in fact, limits you to less than forty hours per week while you′re in school.